ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

 When a cache does not support native read-through and write-through operations, and the resource demand is unpredictable, we use this cache-aside pattern.

-- Read: try to hit the cache.
-If not hit, read from the database and then update the cache.
+- ==Read: try to hit the cache.
+If not hit, read from the database and then update the cache.==
-- Write: write to the database first and then delete the cache entry.
-A common pitfall here is that [people mistakenly update the cache with the value, and double writes in a high concurrency environment will make the cache dirty](https://www.quora.com/Why-does-Facebook-use-delete-to-remove-the-key-value-pair-in-Memcached-instead-of-updating-the-Memcached-during-write-request-to-the-backend).
+- ==Write: write to the database first and then delete the cache entry.== A common pitfall here is that [people mistakenly update the cache with the value, and double writes in a high concurrency environment will make the cache dirty](https://www.quora.com/Why-does-Facebook-use-delete-to-remove-the-key-value-pair-in-Memcached-instead-of-updating-the-Memcached-during-write-request-to-the-backend).

 There are still chances for dirty cache in this pattern.
 It happens when these two cases are met in a racing condition:

 1. read database and update cache
 2. update database and delete cache

-## Where to put the cache?
+## ==Where to put the cache?==

-- client-side
+- ==client-side==
-- distinct layer
+- ==distinct layer==
-- server-side
+- ==server-side==

 ## What if data volume reaches the cache capacity?
-Use cache replacement policies
+Use ==cache replacement policies==

-- LRU(Least Recently Used): check time, and evict the most recently used entries and keep the most recently used ones.
+- ==LRU(Least Recently Used):== check time, and evict the most recently used entries and keep the most recently used ones.
-- LFU(Least Frequently Used): check frequency, and evict the most frequently used entries and keep the most frequently used ones.
+- ==LFU(Least Frequently Used):== check frequency, and evict the most frequently used entries and keep the most frequently used ones.
 - ARC(Adaptive replacement cache): it has a better performance than LRU.
 It is achieved by keeping both the most frequently and frequently used entries, as well as a history for eviction.
 (Keeping MRU+MFU+eviction history.)

 ## Who are the King of the cache usage?